IBM/universal-connectors/docs/UC_Configuration_GI.md

 1. Open the file filebeat.yml, usually located in /etc/filebeat/filebeat.yml.

 2. In the tags section, enter the value of the Data source tag that you defined when you added a connection in the Filebeat section on this page.
-For example, `tags: ["any-tag-name"]`.
+For example, `tags: ["<tag-name>"]`.

 3. In the Logstash Output section, enter the hostname URL from the Configuration Notes popup from when you configured the univer***REMOVED***l connector in the first procedure on this page.
 For example, `hosts: ["<hostname-URL>:5044"]`